Advocating for assisted dying rules – and other end-of-life options – that respect the Canadian Constitution and the Charter of Rights and Freedoms.

 Despite historic gains in the Canadian end-of-life rights movement since 2016, too many Canadians are still unable to access their right to a peaceful death — leading to unwanted and unnecessary suffering.
 Dying With Dignity Canada advocates for assisted dying rules – and other end-of-life options – that respect the Canadian Constitution and the Charter of Rights and Freedoms.

-The exclusion of those with a mental illness from accessing their constitutional right to MAID is stigmatizing and discriminatory.
+The exclusion of those with mental disorders from accessing their choice for MAID is stigmatizing and discriminatory.

 We have come a long way in the defense of end-of-life rights in Canada.
 While we continue to advocate for those unable to access their constitutional rights, let’s remember what we have accomplished.